How to talk to your spouse about money without arguing

 To divide the household responsibilities fairly, begin with what you and your spouse enjoy doing and have a natural skillset to do well.
 Asking what money management tasks you each enjoy can make it easier to identify who should do what.

-When you do move forward with a conversation with your spouse about money, consider using our Money Date cards.
-You can see images of some of the instructions and some of the cards.
+When you do move forward with a conversation about money with your spouse, consider using our Money Date cards.
+The instructions and cards are illustrated below.

 Budgeting Series Overview